Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 After discussions with Ewan about his favourite colours, he decided that he wanted to have the standing theme for text running throughout the website as a deep blue.
 Unsure of the blue colour used in his logo design, I asked him to look at a selection of hex colours in Adobe Photoshop and he liked #2712ab.
 He also liked 'goldenrod' so we looked up the hex colour for that using google and settled on using #daa520 for the hover effects on the nav selections.
 Again, to keep consistency, we decided that the social media icons would all be in the same blue as the text and the same goldenrod for the hover effects.
+This style has been used consistently across the whole site.

 We decided that the best looking font for the site would be 'lato' from 'googlefonts'.
 All navigation pages would be in uppercase to stand out, each with a goldenrod (#daa520) hover effect.